Skip to content

 5. Close Registry Editor and restart your computer to apply changes.

-• Press Windows key + R, type `regedit`, and press Enter.
+• Press the Windows key + R, type `regedit`, and press Enter.

-• **To enable Shared Experiences:** Find the DWORD value named `EnableCdp` and delete it if it exists.
-If it doesn’t exist, you don’t need to do anything (or you can create it as a DWORD with an empty value). **To disable Shared Experiences:** Create or modify the DWORD value named `EnableCdp` and set its value to `0`.
+• **To enable Shared Experiences:** Look for the DWORD value named `EnableCdp` and delete it if it's present.
+If it doesn't exist, no action is required. **To disable Shared Experiences:** Create or modify the DWORD value named `EnableCdp` and set its value to `0`.
 Close Registry Editor and restart your computer to apply these changes.

 Here is how the registry code looks if you want to create a file to apply the changes: